 - Class B Felony: If the abuse results in serious physical or emotional harm in Callaway County, MO – referring to a physical injury that poses a substantial risk of death or causes significant disfigurement or long-term impairment to bodily function, or emotional harm that creates a substantial risk of temporary or permanent psychological damage – the charges increase to a Class B felony.
 This carries a possible sentence of 5 to 15 years without parole eligibility until at least 5 years are served.

-Beyond potential criminal penalties, your parental or custodial rights may also be revoked by the Missouri Department of Social Services Children’s Division if they substantiate the accusations.
-The DSS evaluates these cases on a operates on a preponderance of evidence basis, meaning they only need to establish that it is more likely than not that the allegations are true.
+In addition to criminal sentencing, you could also face a loss of parental rights imposed by the Missouri Department of Social Services Children’s Division.
+The DSS makes determinations based on a preponderance of evidence standard, a lower threshold than in criminal court where they only need to prove that it is more likely than not that the abuse occurred.

 If you’ve been charged with child abuse and neglect in Callaway County, MO or anywhere else in Missouri, call Combs Waterkotte right now at (314) 900-HELP or contact us online.